Pranav-ONLY/Mi-Create-ConvertPlugin/README.md

 ## Installation (Windows Only):

 ###
-1. Download and install the latest Version of [Mi-Create](https://github.com/ooflet/Mi-Create).
+1. Download and install the latest Version of [Mi-Create](https://github.com/ooflet/Mi-Create/releases).
-2. Download plgin file from release
+2. Download plugin ( `.plg` file) file from [releases](https://github.com/Pranav-ONLY/Mi-Create-ConvertPlugin/releases)
 3. Go to settings -> click on menu ( ⋮ )three dots.![instructions](images/install_00.jpg)
 4. Select downloaded plugin file ( `.plg` file) and wait for it to show up.